-The Bonds are being issued pursuant to the Constitution, the laws of the State and an ordinance expected to be adopted by the City Council of the City on May 6, 2019 (the "Bond Ordinance") for the purpose of providing funds to (1) extend and improve the System, (2) fund a debt service reserve account for the Bonds, and (3) pay certain costs and expenses of issuing the Bonds.
+The Bonds are being issued pursuant to the Constitution, the laws of the State and an ordinance expected to be adopted by the City Council on September 16, 2019 (the "Bond Ordinance") for the purpose of providing funds to (1) refund all of the City's outstanding Water and Electric System Revenue Bonds, 2009 Series A, maturing on October 1, 2020 and thereafter (the "Series 2009 Refunded Bonds"), (2) refund all of the City's outstanding water and Electric System Revenue Bonds, 2011 Series A, maturing on October 1, 2020 and thereafter (the "Series 2011 Refunded Bonds" and, together with the Series 2009 Refunded Bonds, the "Refunded Bonds") (3) fund a debt service reserve account for the Bonds, and (4) pay certain costs and expenses of issuing the Bonds.
 See the section captioned "PLAN OF FINANCING."